Has anyone ever told you, “There are no wrong answers to these questions”?

 I have been coming to this conference for years, got my current job through the connections I made here, this year I will be be on the winning team at the annual softball game, and I wouldn’t miss our conference for the world!

 I love offering participants the freedom to answer The Three Questions in any way they choose.
-Perhaps I’m still sensitive about what happened in high school so long ago, or, at least, still sensitized to its effects.
+Perhaps I’m still sensitive about what happened in high school, or, at least, still sensitized to its effects.
 Whatever the reason, starting with a safe way to share about oneself at the start of a conference provides a gentle introduction to sharing at a deeper level as the event progresses.
 And knowing that whatever you answer is right is a valuable gift to anyone who has felt shame about their performance, as I did so many years ago.

 Photo source: Flickr user kalleboo